apache/nuttx/boards/avr/at90usb/teensy-2.0/README.txt

   After configuring NuttX, make sure that CONFIG_AVR_LINUXGCC_TOOLCHAIN=y is set in your .config file.

-Mac OS X:
+macOS:

-  For Mac OS X, the CrossPack for AVR toolchain is available from:
+  For macOS, the CrossPack for AVR toolchain is available from:

     http://www.obdev.at/products/crosspack/index.html